ElderBass/CapsuleHotel/plan.md

 * Once user successfully sets a number, use this input to create a new array of length "input"
   * Display a relevant message, then launch the mainMenu() method, passing in the newly created array as an arg

+### mainMenu()
+* Start by displaying a string that comprises the menu of options
+* Have a message below this message instructing the user on how to proceed
+* Prompt the user to input a number that corresponds to a menu option
+  * Validation Needed:
+      * Ensure input is not empty
+      * Ensure input is in fact an integer and not a string or something else
+      * Check to see that the input is indeed a number between 1 and 4 (for the 4 menu options)
+  * Once validated, pass this input into a switch statement
+    * Each case corresponds to a menu option and runs the relevant method, passing in the guest array as an arg
+* Main menu will be called at the end of all the other methods, passing in the array each time

 ### handleGuestCheckin()
 * Prompt for name, validate input
     * Validation Needed: